Portland, Maine: Food history

+Alice Greele's Tavern operated at the corner of Congress Street and Hampshire Street beginning in 1735.
+The tavern was known for its baked beans.
+Alice Greele's Tavern served as a political meeting place during and after the American Revolution.
+When the British bombed Portland in 1776, Greele remained with the tavern and was able to save it from the flames that burned most of the city.

 Since 1768, the Portland Farmers Market has been in operation.
 It was first established in the Town Hall that "served 136 families on the peninsula."

 Portland is where national Prohibition started.
 Portland mayor and temperance leader Neal Dow led Maine to ban alcohol sales in 1851.
 The law led to the Portland Rum Riot in 1855.
 In 1845, The Pleasure Boat was the earliest vegetarian publication in Maine.

 Canned corn was developed in Portland by the N. Winslow company.
 By 1852 the Winslow's Patent Hermetically Sealed Green Corn was a commercial success and the company became a world leader in the canning industry.
 An historic B&M Baked Beans canning plant built in 1913 operated on the waterfront until 2021 when it closed and production moved to the midwest.
 By late 2022, B&M customers were reporting that the baked beans were undercooked, crunchy, and tasted different.
 Customers speculated that the beans were no longer being baked.
 Some customers were hoarding B&M bean cans produced at the Portland plant.

+in 1880, Maine's first documented Chinese restaurant opened on Custom House Wharf and was operated by Ar Tee Lam.